luisalvarez246/infra-as-code-lab-exercises-lcay/Session_4_Terraform_Tips_n_Tricks/README.md

 Notice for tech owner and business owner I've chosen an email address and not a person's email address.
 This is because people leave whereas email distribution lists will rarely change but it's easy to change the membership for it without having to update the tag.

 Ok now we can identify what our resources are and contact who owns them which is a good start for tagging.
-It is very common for cloud costs to be reconciled against a company's finanical system therefore tagging resources with a financial system reference allows you to match cloud costs to financial allocations.
+It is very common for cloud costs to be reconciled against a company's financial system therefore tagging resources with a financial system reference allows you to match cloud costs to financial allocations.
 For example you may have either of the following tags which could match up to your financial system references:

 - ProjectCode
 - CostCode